 The Clinical Translational Research Advisory Committee (CTRAC) responds to strategic needs for clinical and translational research in the School of Medicine.
 It also serves as the Internal Advisory Committee for the Colorado Clinical and Translational Sciences Institute (CCTSI).
 CTRAC has worked to improve interactions between patient- and community-based researchers and to strengthen compliance and support services.

-This committee meets quarterly and serves as advisory to the Dean and the Vice Chancellor for Research.
+This committee meets monthly and serves as advisory to the Dean and the Vice Chancellor for Research.

 - Decided on a campus-wide database of researchers and their interests.